-For example, in the internet marketing industry you could use affiliate programs to promote web hosting, SEO software and tools, WordPress themes and website templates, e-books, online courses and training, e-commerce platforms, and much more.
+For example, in the internet marketing industry you could use affiliate programs to promote web hosting, SEO software and tools (good examples are Ahrefs, SEMrush, Majestic, Oncrawl, Screaming Frog…), WordPress themes and website templates, e-books, online courses and training, e-commerce software, and much more.

 Related Reading: The Best Affiliate Marketing Plugins For WordPress.

 If you’re interested in monetizing your blog by selling advertising space you have far more potential in a crowded niche.
 Just about anywhere that you will find a large, active audience, you will also find products and services that companies are looking to sell to this audience.